SarahDal/sarahdal.github.io/_posts/2024-07-13-AilsaCraig.md

 |:--:|
 | Ailsa Craig viewed on approach from the boat, the lighthouse and assorted buildings around it can be seen above a rocky beach.
 Behind them the more grassy, but still steep, southern slopes of the rock rise above them. |

-The boat trip is about an hour out of Girvan, and includes a circuit of the island so we could see the dramatic cliffs rising out of the water, covered in nesting seabirds - Gannets are the most obvious, but colonies of guillemots and razorbills, kittiwakes, and fulmar, and on some of the steep grassy slopes, puffins ambling about between their burrows.
+The boat trip is about an hour out of Girvan, and includes a circuit of the island so we could see the dramatic cliffs rising out of the water, covered in nesting seabirds - Gannets are the most obvious, but colonies of guillemots, razorbills, kittiwakes, fulmar, and, on some of the steep grassy slopes, puffins ambling about between their burrows.
 Tysties (black guillemots) were on the water, although I couldn't spot any on the cliffs.

 | [![Image]({{ site.url }}pics/media/large/AilsaCraig/20240712_131633.jpg)]({{ site.url }}pics/media/large/AilsaCraig/20240712_131633.jpg) |
 |:--:|
 | A closer view of Ailsa Craig in the sun, cliffs white with seabirds tower about 200m over the sea, capped with a grassy dome. |

 Dozens of Manx shearwaters flew past the boat as well, presumably these nest on the island now, especially after rats were eradicated in the early 90s, but breeding has yet to be proven.
-You can read about the first succesful rat eradication in the UK in this [2001 article](https://web.archive.org/web/20220120073100/https://www.ayrshire-birding.org.uk/2001/01/ailsa_craig_before_and_after_the_eradication_of_rats_in_1991/) by Bernie Zofrillo, who led the eradication project.
+You can read about the first succesful rat eradication in the UK in this [2001 article](https://web.archive.org/web/20220120073100/https://www.ayrshire-birding.org.uk/2001/01/ailsa_craig_before_and_after_the_eradication_of_rats_in_1991/) by Bernie Zofrillo, who led the eradication project in the 1990s.

 | [![Image]({{ site.url }}pics/media/large/AilsaCraig/20240712_140850.jpg)]({{ site.url }}pics/media/large/AilsaCraig/20240712_140850.jpg) |
 |:--:|